Casandra Cuevas

-Betzy Casandra Cuevas Araujo (born 21 April 1997), known as Casandra Cuevas or Betzy Cuevas, is a Mexican professional footballer who plays as a midfielder for Liga MX Femenil side Club América.
-Cuevas is one of the player with the most match appearances in Liga MX Femenil.
+Betzy Casandra Cuevas Araujo (born 21 April 1997), known as Casandra "Cas" Cuevas or Betzy Cuevas, is a Mexican professional footballer who plays as a midfielder for Liga MX Femenil side Toluca and the Mexico women's national football team.
+Cuevas is one of the players with the most match appearances in Liga MX Femenil, and the player with the most match appearances for Club América.

 Club career

-Club América (2017-2019)
+Club América (2017–2024)

 Cuevas started her professional career with Club América in 2017, being part of the squad of América Femenil that participated in the first official tournament for the club, the 2017 Copa MX Femenil.
-Cuevas was a key player for América during the first seasons of the team, and was vital to obtain the first Liga MX Femenil title for the club during the Apertura 2018 tournament in which she scored 10 goals, including one on the first leg of the final.
+Cuevas was a key player for América during the first seasons of the team, and was vital to obtain the first Liga MX Femenil title for the club during the Apertura 2018 tournament, in which she scored 10 goals including one on the first leg of the final.

+After nearly eight years at the club, 237 league appearances and two league championships, Cuevas decided to part ways with América on 17 December 2024.
+She was the last remaining player at the club that was part of the América squad that participated in the initial Liga MX Femenil tournament back in 2017.

 2019: Loan to Club Tijuana

 Cuevas joined Tijuana on loan ahead of the Apertura 2019 tournament.
 On her first and only tournament at Tijuana, Cuevas made 18 appearances and scored 5 goals, helping the team reach the playoffs for the first time.